 - Rest.

 There are some things you can control and other things you cannot.
 You can control whether you come to your appointments and how much work you put in each day to fix the problem.
-You can’t control how easy you’ll find the travel or what happens in your life throughout therapy.
-Both what you do and what happens in your life will influence how quickly you start to feel better.
+You can’t control how easily you’ll find the travel or what happens in your life throughout therapy.
+What you do and what happens in your life will influence how quickly you start feeling better.

-Progress also depends on how much you’ve suffered in your past.
-When you have been through more traumas and relationship breakdowns, then it may take more time to work through their harmful effects.
+Progress also depends on how much you’ve suffered in the past.
+When you have been through more traumas and relationship breakdowns, it may take longer to work through their harmful effects.

-Often though we get stuck.
-Our minds imprison us as we do our best to survive or stay away from upsetting memories.
+Often though, we get stuck.
+Our minds imprison us as we try to survive or avoid upsetting memories.
 We develop unhelpful habits to help us stay in control.
 The trouble is that we make a deal with the devil.
 Instead of setting us free, control keeps us under the influence of our emotions.
 Instead of ‘you’ having your feelings, your feelings have you.

 When you are rigid, you limit your life.
 You give it over to managing your anxiety, depression or stress.
 You fight to stay in control by avoiding situations and people that make you feel uncomfortable.

-When people start therapy, they often say things like “I just want to be happy, more relaxed or less depressed.”
-These goals make sense to me because I want to feel these things too.
+When people start therapy, they often say, “I just want to be happy, more relaxed or less depressed.”
+These goals make sense because I want to feel these things too.
 The trouble is that they aren’t very effective goals.

 It works much better to develop goals that describe the life you want to live.
-For example, I want to be more loving in my relationships, or I want to take on more challenges in my work.
+For example, I want to be more loving in my relationships or take on more challenges in my work.
 Life goals give you a compass point, a direction to move in.
 They connect you with a purpose that will make your life more fulfilling.
 Often we need to take risks to benefit from the rewards.

 The place to begin is by sitting down with your therapist either in-person, online or on the telephone for an initial consultation.
 Usually, it lasts for one hour, and it’s an opportunity to: